bj0594/Calculator/README.md

         Read the selected button

-        IF the button is a number

-            Add it to the expression

-        ELSE IF the button is an operator

-            Add it to the expression

-        ELSE IF the button is Clear
+        IF the button is Clear

             Clear the expression

         ELSE IF the button is Equals

+            Parse the expression

+            IF the expression contains two numbers

+                Call the Calculate overload that takes two numbers

-            Evaluate the expression
+            ELSE IF the expression contains multiple numbers

+                Create a list of numbers

+                Call the Calculate overload that takes a list of numbers

             Display the result

+            Wait for 2 seconds

+            Clear the expression

+        ELSE

+            Add the selected button to the expression

+            IF the expression reaches the maximum display length

+                Do not add more characters

-## END LOOP
+END LOOP

 ## END